The top of the invoice shows the basic customer details, including:

 - Commission – If a commission calculation is applied to a named salesperson, clicking on the green commission indicator next to their name will open the commission window.
 If the indicator is grey, there are no commissions for this individual.

-- Location – if your company has multiple locations, this field represents which store the invoice was generated from.
+- Location – if your company has multiple locations, this field represents which store a user-generated the invoice from.

 The Item Search button is used to add items to the invoice.
 Clicking the button opens a search window where you can scroll through a list of all the products in the Item Database.
-Click on a particular item to add it to the last line of the invoice.
+Then, click on a particular item to add it to the last line of the invoice.

 To narrow down the list to a manageable list of products to choose from:

 - Enter a Manufacturer from the first dropdown list.
 This filters the item list to only show products by that manufacturer.